StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 =============================================================

 ..
 NOTE::
- **Skribble Electronic Signature plug-in is only available with Microsoft OneDrive for Business and Skribble Business.**
+ **Skribble Electronic Signature plug-in is available with Microsoft OneDrive for Business and Skribble Business.**

-Skribble integrates easily with **Microsoft OneDrive for Business** and enables companies to sign and get documents signed electronically directly from **OneDrive** and **SharePoint Online**.
+Skribble integrates easily with **Microsoft OneDrive for Business** and enables companies to sign and get documents signed directly from **OneDrive** and **SharePoint Online**.

 If you already use OneDrive for Business and Skribble Business, you can connect them in just a few easy steps.
 To do so, you’ll need: